-- Caltrans accepted the Traffic Operation Analysis Report in October 2015, and agreed with the mid-day hours of operation analysis in early 2017. - The California Department of Fish and Wildlife provided concurrence in April 2016 that the CC-680 North express lanes project is not likely to adversely affect any known federally listed species. - The environmental document for the express lane was signed by Caltrans in December 2016. - An online open house to describe the project and solicit feedback was held in November and December of 2016.
-CCTA developed a summary of feedback in January 2017. - Project staff met with the Walnut Creek Mayor and city staff in May 2017 to review the construction plan and impacts. - Comments on the 95% design were received in June 2017.
+- Caltrans accepted the Traffic Operation Analysis Report in October 2015, and agreed with the mid-day hours of operation analysis in early 2017. - Caltrans signed the environmental document in December 2016 and approved the Project Report in August 2017. - Project staff met with the Walnut Creek Mayor and city staff in May 2017 to review the construction plan and impacts. - Environmental revalidation was completed in September 2017.
+The Office of U.S. Fish and Wildlife Service provided concurrence that the project is not likely to adversely affect any known federally listed species. - Final design plans were submitted to Caltrans in August 2017, and comments were received in September 2017